Linuxfabrik/monitoring-plugins/check-plugins/wildfly-non-xa-datasource-stats/README.rst

 Tested with WildFly 11 and WildFly 23.

+The check recognizes if a datasource does not support statistics.
 We recommend running this check every minute.

 Installation and Usage